walles/headsetharry/README.md

 through a headset
 * Verify that we work properly with a Bluetooth headset connected
 * Set app version name from `git describe`
+* On incoming messages, try to find a template in the same language as the message